 -

-Physical Stamina – Scanning requires standing, moving, and sometimes helping lift patients.
+Physical Stamina – Scanning requires standing, moves, and sometimes help and lift patients.

 -